Influence of the new-age Banking Technologies in the Middle East

 There are a number of reasons for the uneven distribution of IT infrastructure regionally.
 Banking regulations may not have caught up with advances in technology which makes it impossible to introduce paperless banking in countries where regulations still require physical proof of identity.
 However, this is quickly changing.
 UAE’s Smart Dubai 2021 vision of a paperless and digital society and Saudi’s 2030 vision to expand digital services are good examples.

 There’s one area in HSBC in MENAT that I am particularly proud of –the part played by women.
 I am passionate about getting more women into technology, particularly at senior levels.
-In my management team, the female diversity ratio has improved 200% over the last two years, and is one of the most diverse teams in the bank.
+In my management team, the female diversity ratio has improved 200 percent over the last two years, and is one of the most diverse teams in the bank.

 I’m the CIO for a region where the perception is one of a male-dominated society.
 On the contrary, in the UAE it is mandatory for companies to appoint female directors on their boards, and in the government sector, a third of cabinet ministers are female.
 The UAE was also ranked first among 132 countries in the 'women treated with respect' indicator in the Social Progress Index 2015 report.